ambitioninc/django-entity-event/docs/quickstart.rst

 create these events are probably totally separate from the parts that display them, which are also separate from the parts that manage subscriptions to notifications.
-Django Entity Event makes separating these concers as simple as possible, and provides convenient abstractions at each of these levels.
+Django Entity Event makes separating these concerns as simple as possible, and provides convenient abstractions at each of these levels.

 This quickstart guide handles the three parts of managing events and